-We want our guests to come off their Magpie River Adventure in love with the outdoors and rejuvenated.
+We want you to come off your Magpie trip invigorated and rejuvenated.

 Our “thrive not just survive in the wild” motto comes from decades of experience in the remote wilderness.
-Our trip guides are incredibly experienced and they will share their knowledge and systems with you.
+Your trip guides are incredibly experienced in backcountry camping and they will share their knowledge and systems with you.
 We encourage you to get hands-on in camp and learn from some of the best in the industry.

-Here’s what to expect about activities and our wilderness travel style on the Magpie River Adventure.
+Here’s what to expect about activities and our wilderness travel style on the Magpie River in Quebec.

 The safety of everybody in the group is always our number one priority.
 The most important factor is our guides’ years of experience, training, and knowledge of the river.